Connecting science and policy for sustainable coastal futures

 Engagement of policy actors include the following formats:

-• Consulting in science policy and environmental policy: A particular duty of ZMT is to give advice to the Free Hanseatic City of Bremen and the Federal Government of Germany as well as its representatives on the level of the EU on issues of marine research, especially its development as well as on matters of scientific cooperation with countries in the tropics.
+• A particular duty of ZMT is to give advice to the Free Hanseatic City of Bremen and the Federal Government of Germany as well as its representatives on the level of the EU on issues of marine research, especially its development as well as on matters of scientific cooperation with countries in the tropics.
 ZMT engages in advising the BMBF in agenda setting for coastal and marine research via the DAM and also KDM and directly, offers regular discussions with scientists to the members of the Bremen Parliament, and invites political representatives to visits to ZMT and its projects in the tropics.

 • ZMT is unique in its multi- and interdisciplinary expertise in the tropical belt.
 This expertise it shares with and is requested to provide to governmental bodies such as the Federal Ministry for Education and Research (BMBF), the Federal Ministry for Economic Affairs and Energy (BMWi), the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Foreign Office (AA), the German Intergovernmental Oceanographic Commission (IOC), the Federal Agency for Nature Conservation (BfN) and institutions (e.g. EU, G7).